HeyTomCat/ProgramLangs/UNLICENSE.md

 distribute this software, either in source code form or as a compiled binary by any means.

-YOU MAY ONLY PROFIT FROM THESE CONTENTS, IF YOU MENTION THIS REPOSITORY.

 In jurisdictions that recognize copyright laws, the author or authors of this software dedicate any and all copyright interest in the software to the public domain.
 We make this dedication for the benefit